-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY industries.
-They provide businesses with discretion in determining how to respond to consumer requests that best fits their business and customers/patrons/clients.
-There is nothing in the regulations that preclude businesses from providing consumers a self-service option to access their personal information.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY and customers/patrons/clients.
+There is nothing in the regulations that precludes businesses from providing consumers a self-service option to access their personal information.
 727. Delay expiration of employment or business-to-business exemptions until January 1, 2024, or for a grace period matching an extension of enforcement of regulations, to allow businesses time to comply with regulations.
 No change has been made in response to this comment.
 The comment objects to the CCPA, not the proposed regulations.
 Civil Code §§ 1798.145(m)(4) and 1798.145(n)(3) state that the subdivisions shall become inoperative on January 1, 2023.
 The Agency cannot implement regulations that alter or amend a statute or enlarge or impair its scope.
-W37-32 W45-28 W89-43 0397 0473 0967 - Ex ceeds Scope 728.
+W37-32 W45-28 W89-50 0397 0473 0967 - Ex ceeds Scope 728.
 Comments believe that the proposed regulations exceed what is required by the underlying statute.
 The Agency should avoid creating regulatory mandates that far exceed the requirements of the CCPA and CPRA.
 No change has been made in response to these comments.
 The comments do not provide the Agency with sufficient specificity about which provisions they believe exceed the substantive and procedural scope of the CCPA or CPRA to make any modifications to the text of the regulations.
 Civil Code § 1798.185(b) provides the Agency with authority to adopt regulations as necessary to further the purposes of the CCPA.
 For the reasons set forth in the ISOR and FSOR, the regulations are consistent with and necessary to carry out the purpose and intent of the CCPA.
-See, e.g. , ISOR, pp. 9, 14, 16, 19, 21; see generally FSOR.
+See, e.g., ISOR, pp. 9, 14, 16, 19, 21; see generally FSOR.
 Moreover, the Agency cannot implement regulations that alter or amend a statute or enlarge or impair its scope.
 For those comments that provide more specificity, the Agency has addressed them separately in other sections.
-W11-2 W25-1 W52-3 W57-3 0142 0239-0240 0526-0527 0592, 0593- 0594 dustry Specific No shange has been made in response to this comment.
-To the 14/20 4 0205 0207 729.
+W11-2 W25-1 W52-3 W57-3 0142 0239-0240 0526-0527 0592, 0593- 0594 - Inc dustry Specific 729.
 Comment applauds the current regulations for supporting the role of service providers in dealing with privacy concerns on behalf of the controlling business.
-Comment recommends that the regulations "recognize that any business that functions No change has been made in response to this comment.
+Comment recommends that the regulations "recognize that any business that functions as a 'service provider' does not control the collection and use of consumers' personal No change has been made in response to this comment.
 To the extent the comment supports the proposed regulations, the Agency appreciates this comment of support.
 The comment does not provide sufficient specificity to the Agency to make any modifications to the text.
-The CCPA defines "business," "service provider," and "contractor," and imposes obligations and W20-4 0205-0207, 0210
+The CCPA defines "business," "service provider," and "contractor," and imposes obligations and restrictions upon them.
+See, e.g., Civ.
+Code §§ 1798.100(d), 1798.140(d), (j), (ag).
+The CCPA also defines "personal information" W20-4 0205-0207, 0210